ishpreet95/Just_Sort_It/README.md

 # Sorting
-A try to visualize sorting algorithms by my basic knowledge of Javascript.
+An attempt at visualizing sorting algorithms with my basic knowledge of Javascript.
 See it live on https://ishpreet95.github.io/Just_Sort_It/